 - 2014 Senate election: +10.8 Udall

-Udall’s decision to retire after just two terms, which he announced in March, was something of a surprise, and it will, at least for now, end a decades-long Udall political dynasty in the West.
-New Mexico has turned pretty solidly blue in the past decade, and Representative Ben Ray Luján, a member of the House Democratic leadership, is the favorite to win Udall’s seat heading into 2020.
+Udall’s decision to retire after just two terms, which he announced in March 2019, was something of a surprise, and it will, at least for now, end a decades-long Udall political dynasty in the West.
+New Mexico has turned pretty solidly blue in the past decade, and Representative Ben Ray Luján, a member of the House Democratic leadership, is the favorite to win Udall’s seat in 2020.

 House Republicans Retiring Outright

 Hurd’s decision in August 2019 to forgo reelection was the retirement bombshell of 2019.
 A 43-year-old former CIA officer in just his third term, he was considered a rising star in the party and is the only black Republican currently serving in the House.
 The announcement shocked GOP operatives, who saw it as an ominous sign for the party’s direction under Donald Trump.
 Hurd was no shoo-in for reelection, however: He won his 2018 race by just 1,000 votes, and his exit makes the district along the Mexico border a prime pickup opportunity for Democrats.